Staff Software Engineer, Datastores

 - Are curious how things work; when they break you are eager and able to help fix them.

-Infrastructure is a diverse and inclusive group that treats their colleagues exceptionally well.
+Infrastructure is a diverse and inclusive team that treats their colleagues exceptionally well.
 We are happy to help you learn what you need to know; we encourage and support each other’s growth and thus it’s not expected that you would have expertise across all of these areas.

 Come join us!